eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

 where the first column are the bin centers or channel indices and the second column contains the actual channel data.
-In some cases it might be useful to supress the channel data from the output.
-This can be achieved using the global option :option:`--no-channel-output` option.
-Using this, the above output would look like this
+In some cases it might be useful to suppress the channel data from the output.
+This can be achieved using the global option :option:`--no-channel-output`.
+This reduces the above output to

 .. code-block:: text